did-app/www/guides/ruby-on-rails-openid-connect-integration/index.md

 Start the authentication process by redirecting a user to the authorization endpoint.
 The redirect must include the authentication request parameters.

+This form needs to be added to a template.
+It is up you where you locate your sign in button.
+We added it to our application layout in `/app/views/layouts/application.html.erb`, this ensures a user can sign in from anywhere.

 ```erb
 <form action="https://auth.did.app/oidc/authorize" method="get">
   <input name="client_id" value="<%= ENV["CLIENT_ID"] %>" type="hidden" />